piotrmaslanka/uczniowisko/README.md

 I did not remove any passwords, because those are long expired.

-Basically contains a marketplace for matura presentations.
+Basically contains a marketplace for matura presentations integrated with Przelewy24.